A model of person-centred rehabilitation

 Why was the review needed?

 The authors aimed to understand what patient-centred practice means in the context of rehabilitation.
 Their method was to identify as many studies investigating a patient-centred approach to rehabilitation.
-They aimed to develop both a theoretical, conceptual understanding of what being patient-centred means and, at the same time, an account of how individual rehabilitation professionals and their teams might practice patient-centred rehabilitation.
-This approach is similar to my approach to discovering what rehabilitation is (here) only they were somewhat more thorough!
+They sought to develop a theoretical, conceptual understanding of what being patient-centred means and, simultaneously, an account of how individual rehabilitation professionals and their teams might practice patient-centred rehabilitation.
+This approach is similar to my approach to discovering what rehabilitation is (here), only they were somewhat more thorough!

-They also knew no existing, clear conceptual basis for a patient-centred approach, referencing their protocol. (here) The biopsychosocial model does provide a theoretical, conceptual foundation for a patient-centred approach as argued in at least one paper, (here) the basis for another page on this site considering a patient-centred approach.
+They also knew there was no existing, clear conceptual basis for a patient-centred approach, referencing their protocol. (here) The biopsychosocial model does provide a theoretical, conceptual foundation for a patient-centred approach, as argued in at least one paper (here), the basis for another page on this site considering a patient-centred approach.
 Nonetheless, I think it is true that no conceptual analysis focused on being patient-centred within the context of rehabilitation existed.

 I agree with this assertion.
-The presence of a valid, conceptually sound theory or model will (eventually) lead to processes that are structured around the theory.
-For example, if there was a clear prediction from theory that focusing on specific matters would lead to a more personal approach, then clinical teams could do than.
-Also, the theory might identify potential measures of how well a team centres their activities on the patient’s needs and wishes.
+A valid, conceptually sound theory or model will (eventually) lead to structured processes around the idea.
+For example, if there was a precise prediction from the theory that focusing on specific matters would lead to a more personal approach, then clinical teams could do that.
+Also, the thesis might identify potential measures of how well a team centres their activities on the patient’s needs and wishes.

 Patient-centred care is not solely a matter of the interaction between a patient and a professional.
 Care that is genuinely centred on the patient requires the whole system to focus on the person and their needs.

-That may be the central message that this paper carries and the vital insight it gives.
+That may be this paper’s central message and the vital insight it gives.
 It is the logical consequence of the model derived that has three levels:

 - the macro-system, the organisation the rehabilitation team works within

-- the micro-sytem, the rehabilitation team that the patient is seeing and that the professional works in
+- the micro-system, the rehabilitation team that the patient is seeing and that the professional works in

 - the professional-person dyad, the relationship between the person and the other person, the professional being seen at the time.